LoadUp Loader frequently asked questions

 Get all the answers to the most frequently asked questions about becoming a Loader.
-Understand our benefits, enrollment, on-boarding, requirements and more.
+Understand our platform, onboarding process, requirements, and more.

 If you are using a truck, a trailer must be attached.
 Some of our scheduled pick ups often will fill up and exceed the size of a typical truck bed.
 Using a trailer allows our Loaders to remove all of the items in a single pick up.

 Auto insurance is required to be on the platform.
 If you have certain limits of General Liability, you can make more money, but it is not a requirement.
 Work Comp or Occ Acc must follow your state guidelines.

 We recommend less than 15 years old but if the condition is suitable – we will consider an older vehicle.

 Loaders can do as many or as little orders in a day as they choose.
 We are flexible with Loader availability.
 The customers select their service windows (All Day, Morning, Afternoon, Evening).
 There is a lot of variety with when a Loader can choose to be available.

 There are several different factors that drive payouts.
 Geography, item type, item counts, service requested, etc.

 Some hauling teams are able to handle up to 20 orders in a single day and others are only looking to take on 2 jobs per day.
 The average order payouts range between $55 – $200 and many Loaders get paid up to $2,000+ weekly.

 We send out POs on Tuesdays, with exceptions on federal holidays.